Tolethrien/Persona/src/content/projects/newtimer.md

 title: "New Timer"
 tags: ["React", "firebase", "PWA", "Typescript"]
 done: true
-shortDescription: "like your TODO board but it can also messure time."
+shortDescription: "Like your classic TODO board, but it can also measure time."
 images:
   [
     "Timer/1.jpg",